jwharm/java-gi/website/docs/index.md

 | LibAdwaita | 1.3     |
 | GStreamer  | 1.20    |

-For these libraries, pre-built Java bindings are available from Maven Central, in separate flavors for Linux, Windows and MacOS.
+For these libraries, pre-built Java bindings are available from JitPack.io.
 Consult the [usage guide](usage.md) for more information.

 ## API documentation